SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 <AbsoluteLength />

 ### Relative
 With relative units, our value is well [relative](https://en.wiktionary.org/wiki/relative#English)...
-What this means, is that the value we receive is dependent on another value.
+Which means our measurement is dependent on another value.
 Let's take a look at the following concrete example:
 What we have is an img element nested in a div.
 The height and width of the image is relative to its parent div or more specifically for this example, half the height and width using the style: ```height: 75%; width: 75%```. '%' being one of the many relative units of measurements.

 You can *only* control the height/width of the parent element but watch as the nested image automatically adjusts to remain at 75% of the parent div.